Gretsch1963/streaming-03-rabbitmq/README.md

 ## Task 9.
 Save Time & Effort: Don't Repeat Yourself

-Did you notice you had to change the message in TWO places?
+Did you notice you had to change the message in TWO places?  ## yep

 1. You update the actual message sent.
 1. You also update what is displayed to the user.